lichenaut/anbamap-be/README.md

 ## Overview

-Anbamap Scraper scrapes text from configured media sources, uses two layers of region identification to determine which regions a piece of media is related to, and stores all of this information to a Docker volume SQLite database.
-It will also clear out any data aged older than one week.
+Anbamap Scraper scrapes text from [configured media sources](#environment-variables), uses two layers of region identification to determine which regions a piece of media is related to, and stores this information.
+By default, it will also clear out any data aged older than one week.

 #### Identification Layers